sbcgua/ajson/docsite/docs/70-mapping.md

 ## How it works

-You can rename json attribute (node) names with a mapper.
+You can rename JSON attribute (node) names with a mapper.
 Typical example for this is making all attribute names upper/lower case or converting camel-snake naming styles (e.g. `helloWorld -> hello_world`).

 ```abap
   lo_orig_json = zcl_ajson=>parse( '{"ab":1,"bc":2}' ).